 Ride Changes and Cancellations

-Ride Leaders – ensure you post any late changes to your ride on the Fleet Cycling Facebook Fan Page as this feeds directly to the Ride Updates page on the website and can then be seen by all members with internet access.
+Ride Leaders - ensure you post any late changes to your ride on the Fleet Cycling Facebook Page as this feeds directly to the Calendars pages on the website and can then be seen by all members with internet access.

-The ride leader should be well organised, supportive and present him or herself in a way that shows the club is not negligent in its approach to safety and quality issues; be positive so that guests are encouraged to join either of our groups.
+The ride leader should be well organised and supportive, and present themselves in a way that shows the club is not negligent in its approach to safety and quality issues; be positive so that guests are encouraged to join more of our rides.